dancek/zsh-codestats/README.md

 ## Other plugins

-Plugins that wrap ZLE widgets should probably be loaded after `zsh-codestats`.
-For example, [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting) needs to be loaded after `zsh-codestats` for it to work properly.
+Plugins that wrap ZLE widgets should probably be loaded after `code-stats-zsh`.
+For example, [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting) needs to be loaded after `code-stats-zsh` for it to work properly.